Skip to main content

 Water Testing

 The District is required to take remedial actions to address outlets with elevated levels.
-Options for remediation include permanent outlet removal from service, flushing/retesting, and education/signage.
+Options for remediation include permanent outlet removal from service, flushing/retesting, filtration, and education/signage.
 The District has taken appropriate remedial action based on the location/nature of use of the outlet.

 If you have further questions about the testing process and any of the remedial actions taken, please do not hesitate to contact the District Office.